Crabcyborg/min-string/README.md

 Read about the blog post that inspired it here https://crabcyb.org/post/minimizing-shape-up

 The package is free to use for any use.
 I would love to know if you use it in your project.
+This package is not in any way an encryption method or a security feature.
+There is no salt with this package.
+It only benefits from its obscurity.